MESH:Hero's Hearts is a puzzle game, no quick reflexes are needed (or useful), only quick thinking. It's your challenge to

 His website is http://zzo38computer.cjb.net/.

-We prefer Paypal.
-You don't have to have a Paypal account to use it.
-When you get to the Paypal site, just click on the "If you don't have a PayPal account?" link and they'll submit the charge to the credit card of your choice.
+"If you don't have a PayPal account?" link and they'll submit the charge to the credit card of your choice.

 To order by mail or phone, see Contact us.

 The demo and licensed versions are identical, except that the demo version has limited numbers of puzzles, and the licensed version may have additional support files (like extra image sets).
 So, if the demo version works for you, the licensed version will, too.
 If the demo version doesn't work for you, neither will the licensed version.

 Generally, you don't need to un-install a demo version before installing the licensed version.
 The licensed version will install right over the top of the demo version and use all of the settings you've already created with the demo version.